 - We have decades of legal experience exclusively practicing personal injury law – including handling many brain injury cases over the years.

-- We accept Omaha concussion and brain injury claims on a contingency fee basis, with no fees unless we succeed.
+- Our Omaha personal injury lawyers accept Omaha concussion and brain injury claims on a contingency fee basis, with no fees unless we succeed.